 Reasons to Include the Lokomat® as Part of the Therapy Program

 In our clinic the Lokomat is an essential part of patient rehabilitation.
-We include it as part of the patient’s treatment because of the observed improvements in patients, which include not only improved walking ability, but also heightened overall well-being, positive psychological effects or improvements in the circulatory system, among others.
+We include it as part of the patient’s treatment because of the observed improvements in patients, which include not only improved walking ability, but also heightened overall well-being and positive psychological effects.

 We find the Lokomat particularly useful as a tool because of the precise movements it provides the patient.
 It provides a continuously repeated physiological pattern, which is something that we would not be able to reproduce otherwise.
 Moreover, the objectivity which the Lokomat allows is very beneficial, since it is not dependent on the individual skills of the therapist to both provide the movement and observe the patient throughout the sessions.